TamerinTECH/claude-code-images-mcp/README.md

 The server will automatically load configuration from the `.env` file in the project directory.

-Then restart Claude Code to load the new agent.
+Then restart Claude Code to load the new MCP server.

 ## Available Tools